60 years

 To practice legally in Ohio, veterinary technicians must be registered.
 Graduates of the Tri‐C Veterinary Technology program are fully approved for registry in Ohio by the state’s Veterinary Medical Licensing Board (OVMLB).
 Graduates must obtain a passing score on the Veterinary Technician National Exam (VTNE) and pass a criminal background check to become registered.
 Applicants should contact the OVMLB through its website for information regarding credentialing in Ohio.
 Graduates interested in credentialing in other states should contact their respective state veterinary medical licensing boards.
 Veterinary boards in other states may be accessed through the American Association of Veterinary State Boards website.

 Everyone who meets the admission requirements is accepted on a first-come, first-served basis.
 There is no interview process, and students with higher grade point averages do not receive preferential treatment.
-All Tri-C Health Career programs require that you also submit a criminal background check.
+All Tri-C Health Profession programs require that you also submit a criminal background check.

 Care provided by a veterinary technician includes: